All Episodes

 You can shout me down when I'm finished, but let me answer Emma's question.

-It is not federal law for states to report convictions to the Nick system.
+It is not federal law for states to report convictions to the NICS system.

-All right, that that was Dana Lash yesterday at this town hall.
+All right, that was Dana Lash yesterday at this town hall.

 Same thing happened to Marco Rubio when he tried to explain his position on this.

-And and my the only one, by the way, that finds it a little bit more ironic that a room full of gun control advocates are shouting burn her and murderer, uh, assembled by fake news CNN last night, repeatedly threatening violence against the NRA spokesperson in that show,
+Am I the only one, by the way, that finds it a little bit more ironic that a room full of gun control advocates are shouting burn her and murderer, assembled by fake news CNN last night, repeatedly threatening violence against the NRA spokesperson in that show, which was Dana, during the questioning by a Stoneman Douglas student, Emma Gonzalez.

 As he kept quiet, by the way, I didn't hear him jump in.